bshur2008/w205project/README.txt

 10) use crontab.txt example file to schedule processes to run automatically OR run manually:
-		./launch.sh # check for running Storm topology and start if not running ./repair_last_hour.sh # run each hour to load tweets from local files to HDFS ./tweet_ETLs.sh # run ETLs for twitter data ./wp_ETLs.sh # run Wikipedia ETLs
+		./launch.sh # check for running Storm topology and start if not running ./hdfs_load.sh # run each hour (or more) to load tweets from local files to HDFS ./tweet_ETLs.sh # run ETLs for twitter data ./wp_ETLs.sh # run Wikipedia ETLs
 	(NOTE: may need to execute sparse run from the /project/lang_analysis folder to